mikkybang/LetsTalk/readme.md

 - Http2 support.
 Investigate more on server push.

-- Use github.com/cloudwebrtc/go-protoo for room handling.
+- Use github.com/cloudwebrtc/go-protoo for multiple room handling.

 - If necessary, remove gorilla websocket to reduce unneccessary overheads.

 - Environment variable support.

-# Stack
+# Dependencies

 ## Backend